Italian aircraft carrier Aquila: Background

 Because the Regia Marina was expected to operate primarily in the relatively narrow confines of the Mediterranean and not on the world's oceans, the navy's lack of a fleet air arm seemed a tolerable omission (especially given that carriers were an expensive and unproven commodity at the time).
 The Italian mainland and islands such as Pantelleria and Sicily were viewed as natural aircraft carriers, whose many airbases, operated by the Italian Air Force (Regia Aeronautica), could provide adequate fleet air coverage when requested by the navy.

-Nevertheless, in June 1940, shortly after Italy's entry into the war, Mussolini sanctioned conversion of the 30800 LT, 21 kn ocean liner Roma into an auxiliary carrier, featuring a flush deck and a small hangar.
-On 7 January 1941, less than two months after the successful British carrier raid on Taranto, Mussolini authorized a much more ambitious and extensive conversion of Roma into a full fleet carrier, capable of operating a larger air group and of keeping pace with the Regia Marina′s faster battleships and heavy cruisers.
+Nevertheless, in June 1940, shortly after Italy's entry into the war, Mussolini sanctioned the preliminary project for a conversion of the 30800 LT, 21 kn ocean liner Roma into an auxiliary carrier, featuring a flush deck and a small hangar.
+On 7 January 1941, less than two months after the successful British carrier raid on Taranto, Mussolini authorized the development of a much more ambitious and extensive conversion of Roma into a full fleet carrier, capable of operating a larger air group and of keeping pace with the Regia Marina′s faster battleships and heavy cruisers.

 By 27 January, however, the order was just as quickly rescinded following numerous objections from the Regia Marina.
 These included excessive cost; technical obstacles involving development of catapults, arrester gear and elevators; an estimated two-year development time for folding-wing aircraft; the time needed for studying the effects of air turbulence over the flight deck from an island superstructure; problems the Germans were encountering in the construction of their own aircraft carrier, Graf Zeppelin; and recent accounts of the heavy damage inflicted by German dive bombers on the British carrier Illustrious, graphically demonstrating the vulnerability of carriers operating in the Mediterranean.

 Then, on 21 June, three months after losing three heavy cruisers off Cape Matapan, a loss potentially preventable had the Italians possessed their own aircraft carrier, the Regia Marina and Regia Aeronautica finally agreed to proceed with Roma′s conversion.